kamarshad/CustomActionsheet/README.md

 # CustomActionsheet

-This is a customized actionsheet View, which appears on top of UIWindow.
+This is a customized actionsheet which appears on top of UIWindow.
 Don't worry about the detailed part like show/dismiss animation, It handles everything inside itself.

 [![CI Status](http://img.shields.io/travis/mohd kamar shad/CustomActionsheet.svg?style=flat)](https://travis-ci.org/mohd kamar shad/CustomActionsheet)